 This dynamic 257-meter high cliff is a must-see place.
 Walk along the clifftop amongst the grazing cows and horses while admiring the views of the inner sea and the coastline.
 If you are adventurous, you can follow the hiking trail down to the bottom of the coast.
 It takes 60 to 90 minutes one way.

 Tsutenkyo Arch at Kuniga Coast

 This impressive rock arch has been carved by the power of the wind and waves over time.
 This is a great place to explore the rocky coast, have a picnic or an afternoon nap.
 You can hike up to Matengai Cliff from here.
 It takes 60 to 90 minutes one way.

 Enjoy amazing views of the stunning Kuniga Coast from this lookout.
 Cows and horses graze in the fields nearby.
 This is a great place for taking photos, having a picnic, or watching the sunset.

 Kuroki Gosho Imperial Residence Site

-This was once one of the highest ranked shrines in Shimane or even in Japan.
+This was once one of the highest-ranked shrines in Shimane and even in Japan.
 It is dedicated to the deity of fishing and is a popular spot for both locals and tourists.
-Because of this deity, it used to be the catching site of squid.
-Tons of squid gather to the beach in front of the shrine every year and people could catch them easily.
-If you look for carvings in the precinct, you may find the hidden squids.
+Because of this deity, it used to be a catching site for squids.
+Tons of squids gather on the beach in front of the shrine every year and people can catch them easily.
+If you look for small openings in the precinct, you may find some hidden squids.

-Access: 50 minutes ride on the bus from Yonago Station (JR Line) to Daisenji (大山寺) stop
+Access: 50-minute bus ride from Yonago Station (JR Line) to a stop called Daisenji (大山寺)